 Macroeconomic Policy and Global Capital Markets (FINC-473)

 How do national economies evolve and interact in a globalized world?
 This course focuses on the economic forces and the policy responses that are relevant for business and investment strategies.
-Specific topics include the meaning and measures of national and international economic activity; what determines which emerging markets develop and grow, while others stagnate; what drives business cycles, how they are propagated globally, and how government policy responds; monetary policy decisions and their effect on financial institutions and credit markets; government liabilities and how markets react to government debt; what determines trade deficits and surpluses, and the relative strength of a currency.
+Specific topics include the meaning and measures of national and international economic activity; what determines which emerging markets develop and grow, while others stagnate; what drives business cycles, how they are propagated globally, and how government policy responds; conventional and unconventional monetary policy decisions and their effect on financial institutions and credit markets; government liabilities and how markets react to government debt; what determines trade deficits and surpluses, and the relative strength of a currency.
 The course provides a high-level overview to aid business planning, investment strategies, and policy analysis.